Kabir Singh movie review: Shahid Kapoor at the top of his game

 Shahid Kapoor’s Kabir is the kind of complicated male lead we rarely see onscreen; a frustrating and reckless mess with nothing to lose.
 He is an alcoholic, a drug addict, womaniser and completely self-destructive.
 He is not easy to root for.
 His character changes dramatically every scene.
 But Shahid admirably captures Kabir's volatile mix of naivety and stubbornness, vulnerability and resilience.
 Kapoor's absorbing portrayal of a boozy surgeon on a downward spiral is just terrific.
 After 'Kaminey', 'Haider', 'Udta Punjab', Shahid's yet another grey shaded character is a glorious addition to his filmography.
 Kiara Advani's character is endearing, at the same time it displays innate strength.
 She is utterly believable and natural as Preeti.
 Arjan Bajwa gives a sincere performance as Kabir's elder brother and one wonders why such a good actor is so underutilised in Bollywood.
 Veteran actress Kamini Kaushal, who plays Kabir's sensitive grandmother, adds a much required warmth into the story.

-While the ending seems a bit hurried and underwhelming, it is Kapoor who shines throughout.
+While the ending seems a bit hurried, it is Kapoor who shines throughout.
 Vanga displays an engaging, emotionally resonant piece of filmmaking.
-'Kabir Singh' brings romance back on the Hindi screen - intense, pure, and heart wrenching.
+'Kabir Singh' brings romance back on the Hindi screen - intense, passionate and heart wrenching.
 The film is a stirring account with brilliant moments, bravura performances, strong emotional quotient and addictive music, this one's an absolute treat for the romantics....